 The District's investment policy is to apply the prudent-person rule: investments are made as a prudent person would be expected to act, with discretion and intelligence, to seek reasonable income, preserve capital and, in general, avoid speculative investments.
 The District's investment policy does not contain any specific provisions intended to limit the District's allowable deposits or investments or address the specific types of risk to which the government is exposed, including its exposure to a concentration of credit risk.

-San Bernardino Valley Water Conservation District Notes to Financial Statements
+San Bernardino Valley Water Conservation District Notes to Financial Statements June 30, 2023 (with comparative data for 2022)

 B. Investment in State Investment Pool